ONEBra/core/README.md

 ## English intro

 An open source algorithm to generate a 3D model of the women bra.
-This allows ONEBra to build personalized bra for perfectly symmetric breast, starting from a simple 3D photo.
+This allows ONEBra to build personalized/customized cups for symmetric breast restoration starting from a simple 3D photo.

 ## Italian intro